 If my DWI probation is terminated early, will I be able to get my driving privileges back?

 This is actually a pretty complicated question.
 There are a number of reasons as to why you might not have a license, and they might not all be linked to probation.
 For example, you may have a DMV license suspension that has not yet been lifted, or you may have a mandatory refusal period that has not ended.
 You may be able to get your driving privileges back once probation ends, but only if your driving privileges are not suspended or revoked by the DMV.
 An experienced attorney can walk you through whether or not you are eligible to drive once probation terminates successfully.

 If I violate my DWI probation, will I automatically go to jail or can I get a hearing first?

 When you violate probation, a Declaration of Delinquency is filed with the same court that ordered you under the supervision of the Probation Department.
 The court can then set a date and time for your appearance, or it can issue a warrant for your arrest.
 If you are arrested, you can only be held until the next session of court held on the next business day.
-At that appearance, the Judge can either incarcerate you with or without bail, or release you until such time as a hearing can be held.
-Typically, defendants are remanded to jail.
+Under the new bail reform laws, a judge cannot set cash bail for a DWI probation violation.

 If you have a question about probation issues in a DWI case, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 Our number is (585) 485-0025.